opendatateam/udata/docs/adapting-settings.md

 ## Flask-Cache options

-uData uses Flask-Cache to handle cache and use Redis by default.
+uData uses Flask-Caching to handle cache and use Redis by default.
 You can see the full options list in
-[the official Flask-Cache documentation][flask-cache-doc]
+[the official Flask-Caching documentation][flask-caching-doc]

 ### CACHE_TYPE